richATavail/android-hybrid-navigation/README.md

 The fragment navigation graph is defined in the [`nav_graph.xml`](app/src/main/res/navigation/nav_graph.xml) file.

-The Compose navigation graph is defined in the [`FragmentCompose.kt`](app/src/main/kotlin/com/bitwisearts/android/hybrid/FragmentCompose.kt) file.
+A Compose navigation graph is defined in the [`FragmentCompose.kt`](app/src/main/kotlin/com/bitwisearts/android/hybrid/FragmentCompose.kt) file.
 It uses the compose screens defined as sealed classes in the [`ComposeScreen.kt`](app/src/main/kotlin/com/bitwisearts/android/hybrid/ComposeScreen.kt)